Attending your first Quaker Meeting – frequently asked questions.

 Where and when can I find a Quaker Meeting?

 You are welcome to attend our Meetings for Worship.
-They are held at the Quaker Meeting House, 4-5 Eustace Street, Temple Bar in Dublin city centre on Sundays from 11am to 12pm and on Thursdays from 6.15pm to 6.45pm.
+They are held at the Quaker Meeting House, 4-5 Eustace Street, Temple Bar in Dublin city centre on Sundays from 11am to 12pm, and online Thursdays from 7:00 – 7:45 pm.
 We are the only Meeting for Quakers in Dublin city centre and Friends from overseas often attend our Meeting when they are visiting Dublin.

 Do I need to ask someone if I can attend?